opendistro-for-elasticsearch/opendistro-build/kibana/README.md

 ### Requirements

-A full build and test requires (assume you are on Ubuntu 18.04):
+A full build and test requires the dependencies listed below.
+The build scripts have been tested on Ubuntu 18.04 and Mac OS X. The following installation instructions assume Ubuntu 18.04.

 - Docker
 ```